We have compiled a list of the 4 best credit cards for fair credit.

 Advantages

-✔️ Choose your monthly due date payment for when it suits you best.
+✔️ Choose your monthly due date payment for when it suits you best

-✔️ You can use Capital One's credit score checker CreditWise to monitor and build your credit score.
+✔️ You can use Capital One's credit score checker CreditWise to monitor and build your credit score

-✔️ If your card has been stolen or misplaced, you have the power to lock your card with a few taps.
+✔️ If your card has been stolen or misplaced, you have the power to lock your card with a few taps

-✔️ No foreign transaction fees.
+✔️ No foreign transaction fees

 Disadvantages

-❌️ The APR is high.
+❌️ The APR is high

-❌️ No rewards programme.
+❌️ No rewards program

-2. Barclaycard Forward Card
+2. Barclaycard Forward card

 Start working towards an excellent credit score with Barclaycard's Forward Card which comes with a personalised credit limit suited to your credit score.
 You can also use zero interest on purchases for the first three months of opening the account.